AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 - The inner query groups by company and finds the average percent of employees that was laid off.
 - I then put this query inside of a CTE to assign ranks to each company based on layoff percentages, with a higher rank indicating a larger percentage of the company was laid off.
-- If executed without the WHERE statement to target Netlix, the output shows a total of 118 ranks.
+- If executed without the WHERE statement to target Netflix, the output shows a total of 118 ranks.
 - With the WHERE statement, I found that Netflix ranked 116 out of 118 ranks, making them one of the companies with the lowest percentage laid off!

 ### 5. Throughout the companies, is there a correlation between layoffs and funds raised?